 “It is … the most widely used illicit drug on college campuses,” the report stated.
 “Moreover, its use is increasing among adolescents and young adults, partially due to society’s changing beliefs about cannabis use and its legal status.”

 Researchers tested recreational users, those who smoke cannabis as little as once a week, for over two years, and compared their MRI scans to those of non-users.
-A number of users did not report negative effects from using cannabis, but the researchers said there were differences found in brain activity, Blood said.
+A number of users did not report negative effects from using cannabis and CBG buds for sale, but the researchers said there were differences found in brain activity, Blood said.

 “These brain structures showed abnormalities in the structural measures or differences between people who used marijuana and those who did not,” she said.
 “Work is needed to understand the implications of that, but these regions affect motivation and being able to determine what is rewarding.”

 The experiment’s results were concerning, Blood said, due to the false perceptions held by people, especially young adults, about the illicit drug.

 “What is worrisome is that people are using marijuana without knowing a lot about what it might be doing to their brains,” she said.
 “We want to raise the issue that the conclusion that marijuana is safe is not based on any medical research.
 It is just general perception.”

 Paul Armentano, deputy director of The National Organization for the Reform of Marijuana Laws, said studies conducted have shown that cannabis use has nominal long-term or adverse effects on cognitive thinking, but he said their organization supports the legalization of cannabis.

 “Those of us who advocate for a change in cannabis laws do not argue that the use of cannabis is not without potential risks,” he said.
 “However, it is apparent that these associated potential risks are not so great as to warrant the continued arrest of some 700,000 Americans annually … nor do they justify its present status as a schedule I controlled substance – a classification that equates the purported dangers of pot to be equal to those of heroin.”